Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ## Deploy from ARM/Bicep

 All of the resources in this post can be deployed using an ARM/Bicep template.
 A sample template is shown below, which creates empty apps and staging slots.
 To learn how to deploy ARM/Bicep templates, see [How to deploy resources with Bicep and Azure CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/deploy-cli).
-If using this template, be sure to pay attention to the `ipRange` parameter and insert your specific range if needed.

 ```yml
 @description('The location into which regionally scoped resources should be deployed.
 Note that Front Door is a global resource.')